KORENA

 European Yew

 Rare, culturally significant, and exceptionally durable.
-Dramatic orange-red heartwood against cream sapwood — the wood of the English longbow.
+Dramatic orange-red heartwood against cream sapwood, and the wood of the English longbow.

 Grown commercially in EuropeFamily: Taxaceae